 In 2014 Darcy was selected to be a part of Danny Cohen's, BBC Development Central, where he worked across departments to develop diverse and innovative content for Television and Online.
 In his first two years at the BBC, he assisted with various pilot projects to engage with young people, reported for on the Radio for BBC Newsbeat and BBC World Service, assisted with the online strategy for BBC Three and was commissioned to launch the first ever BBC Youth Initiative (in September 2015).
 The BBC Youth Initiative is an in-house R&D tool utilised to gain a diverse younger audience perspective on talent and the content created by the BBC (helping to fix the disparity which he noticed when he began in TV from the inside).

 He is a freelance BBC multi-media Journalist, a reporter/producer for BeBoxMusic where he creates content reflecting youth and urban/pop culture.
 Darcy was also selected to be a creative producer at Maker Studio’s (a Disney company), where he develops content and products for YouTube talent, brands and broadcasters.
 After leaving Loaded Magazine after being appointed Deputy Editor he has been developing content and consulting for various media and music organisations.
-His most recent ventures include Grime4Corbyn, Grime4Grenfell where he supplied talent and assisted with the marketing of the events.
-He has also been working with Redlight Management to manage/consult various music Talent which include the likes of Dot Rotten, Saskilla and more.
+His most recent ventures include The H.O.O.D Society, Unbranded Youth, Grime4Grenfell and Grime4Corbyn.
+He has also been working in partnership with Redlight Management to manage/consult various music Talent which include the likes of Dot Rotten, Saskilla, Darq E Freaker and more.